sara-sabr/ITStrategy/_pages/en/product-fw-directive.md

 ## Consequences of Non-Compliance

-The approach for non-compliance will be one where the severity of the consequences are gradually increased over time, at the judgement of both IITB and the Sponsoring Branch, as follows:
+Consequences of non-compliance is approached by gradually increasing the severity of the consequences over time, at the judgement of both IITB and the Sponsoring Branch, as follows:

 - Receiving a notification of non-compliance
 - Requiring to explain reasons of non-compliance at a gradual level of committee engagement: